Molokan Genealogy Resourses

 Ellis Island Wall of Honor

-18 Molokan families and individuals are listed on a new public display in New York — Belikoff, Bolotin, Buchnoff-Mendrin, Conovaloff-Miloserdoff, Kalpakoff, Loscutoff, Nazaroff, Novikoff, Popoff, Shubin, Soriakoff, Susoeff.
+18 Spiritual Christian families and individuals are listed on a new public display in New York — Belikoff, Bolotin, Buchnoff-Mendrin, Conovaloff-Miloserdoff, Kalpakoff, Loscutoff, Nazaroff, Novikoff, Popoff, Shubin, Soriakoff, Susoeff.
 These families donated $100 or $200 to the American Immigration Wall of Honor to help fund the Ellis Island restoration project.

 A Dictionary of Period Russian Names (and some of their Slavic roots)